Any parent may elect to provide home instruction for his or her school-age child

 In accordance with the Section 22.1-254 of the Code of Virginia, applicants under eighteen years of age, but at least sixteen years of age who have been home schooled and who have completed their home schooling, are entitled to take the GED.
 Applicants must provide the GED examiner with a letter signed by the FCPS superintendent or designee certifying that the applicant has completed a home instruction program.

 Visit GED.com for more information on GED Testing.

-Parents or guardian who have met the requirements to home school in accordance with Section 22.1-254.1 of the Code of Virginia may apply to enroll their middle and/or high school aged students (grade 7-12) in up to a maximum of two core curriculum courses (English, mathematics, science, social studies or world language) per year, to the extent that space and resources allow.
-Courses may be accessed either 1.)
-On-site and/or 2.)
-Online, as defined below.
+Parents or guardians who have met the requirements to home school in accordance with Section 22.1-254.1 of the Code of Virginia may apply to enroll their middle and/or high school aged students (grade 7-12) in up to a maximum of two courses per year.
+Available courses include English, mathematics, science, social studies, world language or Junior Reserve Officers’ Training Corps (JROTC).
+Courses may be accessed either on-site and/or online as defined below.

 - On-site courses may be accessed on a non-tuition paying basis in the middle or high school serving the student’s attendance area, on a space available basis.
 Applications to a school outside of the student’s attendance area will only be considered if the requested course is unavailable or there is no space available at the school serving the student’s attendance area.

-Online courses may be accessed on a tuition paying basis through FCPS Online Campus, on a space available basis.
-Parents or guardians must submit a FCPS online campus application, a part-time enrollment application, and a parent or guardian agreement.
+- Online courses may be accessed on a tuition paying basis through FCPS Online Campus, on a space available basis.

-A completed and signed partial enrollment application and a completed and signed parent or guardian agreement form must be submitted between April 15 and June 1 for the following academic year.
+Part-time enrollment forms must be submitted between April 15 and June 1 for the following academic year to [email protected].